afalco/spinqit-qae-triangulum/README.md

 ```powershell
 python -m scripts.01_run_mlae_sim ...
 ```

+### Inconsistent simulator estimates for new functions
+Check the ancilla bit ordering.
+The simulator currently uses `--ancilla-bit-index-from-right 0` as working default.
+Using a mismatched bit index can produce apparently reasonable but incorrect estimates.

 ### SpinQit API differences
 SpinQit versions may differ in simulator and NMR execution signatures.
 The wrappers in `src/backends/` are intended to isolate these differences.
 If needed, adapt: